christopheryuh/tensorgrad/README.md

 ## Contributing

-Just fork, then make the appropriate changes, then make a pull request that describest the changes you made.
+Just fork, then make the appropriate changes, then make a pull request that describes the changes you made.